Spring Concert 2019

 In our 42-year history, the Fort Worth Civic Orchestra has never performed (to the best of our knowledge) any musical works composed by a woman.
 That realization took us by surprise, considering the fact that FWCO plays a LOT of contemporary music, a stream where women are very well represented.

-So, just in time to observe 100 years since passage of the 19th Amendment that gave women the right to vote (June 4, 1919), we end our season in a splashy way with a concert by (almost) all-women composers.
-The history of symphonic music includes several remarkable women.
-As our mission is to offer music of quality to the community and to broaden our audience’s exposure to the classical literature, we add three new (to us) composers to our repertoire.
+So, just in time to observe 100 years since passage of the 19th Amendment that gave women the right to vote (June 4, 1919), we end our season on a splashy note with a concert featuring works by important women composers.
+In keeping with our mission to present music of quality to the community and to broaden our audience’s exposure to the classical literature, we add three new (to us) composers to our repertoire.

 Joan Tower (b.
 1938)